Annual Policy Reminder

-The Administrative Guide is Stanford's collection of guidelines for non-research university activities that govern workplace interactions, approaches, procedures and processes.
+The Administrative Guide is Stanford's collection of guidelines that govern workplace interactions, approaches, procedures and processes.
 Please take the opportunity to review the Administrative Guide policies that may have changed or are new to you.

-The following are some of the key employment-related polices and resources that should be reviewed regularly.
+The following are some of the key or recently updated employment-related policies and resources that should be reviewed.

 University Code of Conduct

 As members of the Stanford University community, all faculty, staff, students, members of the Board of Trustees, university Officers and affiliates are responsible for sustaining the high ethical standards of this institution, and of the broader community in which we function.
 The university values integrity, honesty and fairness and strives to integrate these values into its teaching, research and business practices.